uhm-descartes/ee445/morea/linear-regression/assessment-CHANGE-ME.md

 targets.
 Note that you have a lot of features (about 271), but only 191 patients, typical of most medical applications.
 You cannot use vanilla linear regression.
-This statement is deliberately left open ended, so that you can come up with a plan to develop this (obviously you can work with me for this).

-You will write up a report about your efforts (with my help).
-In any report you have, you will have to cite the paper
+This statement is deliberately left open ended.
+Work with me to come up with a plan to develop and implement your approch in tackling this task, and subsequently write up a report about your efforts.
+In any report you write, please be sure to cite the paper

 Hu et. al., A quantitative analysis of heterogeneities and hallmarks in acute myelogenous leukaemia.
 Nature Biomedical Engineering, vol 3, Nov 2019, pages 889-901.

+for the data.